adncllng/vmock/src/pages/news/en/artist-in-residence-at-maison-des-artistes-visuels-in-winnipeg.md

 title: Artist-in-Residence at MAVF in Winnipeg
 date: 1987-10-08T01:41:00.000Z
 description: >-
-  Tune in to listen to Mockler's interview with CBC on her creative process during her residency at la MAVF.
-Mockler is conducting community-based research-creation with a group of 11 francophones living in Winnipeg.
+  Tune in to listen to my interview on CBC where I talk about the creative process behind my residency at la MAVF.
+I'm conducting community-based creation with 11 francophones folks living in Winnipeg.
 ---
 .